Udayachandran-APU/taxonerd_py3/README.md

 Le Guillarme, N., & Thuiller, W. (2022).
 [TaxoNERD: deep neural models for the recognition of taxonomic entities in the ecological and evolutionary literature](https://doi.org/10.1111/2041-210X.13778).
 Methods in Ecology and Evolution, 13(3), 625-641.

+## Fixes applied to original to make the fork work

+Taxonerd has a few issues with dependencies:
+- [textract](https://github.com/deanmalmgren/textract) issues, so change it to [textract-py3](https://github.com/KyleKing/textract-py3) which solves it somewhat
+- [Scispacy](https://github.com/allenai/scispacy) usses [nmslib](https://github.com/nmslib/nmslib) which [doesn't support python version 3.9+](https://github.com/allenai/scispacy?tab=readme-ov-file#installation-note-nmslib) properly and is annoying to use.
+This issue can be bypassed by either:
+    - Using [nmslib-metabrainz](https://github.com/metabrainz/nmslib-metabrainz) which supports until python 3.12.
+(Note: to force the isue of nmslib-metabrainz use python version >= 3.11 as that [forces scispacy to use it](https://github.com/allenai/scispacy/blob/249c805140553f2e18be520cbebf490cb8417ed8/requirements.in#L14)
+    - Using [prebuilt\precompiled wheel files](https://pypi.org/project/nmslib/2.1.1/#files) (I have no idea how this works)

+I have only tested using python 3.12.11 in a conda virtual env on windows 10 which forces the use of nmslib-metabrainz.
 ## Features

 TaxoNERD is a domain-specific tool for recognizing taxon mentions in the biodiversity literature.